 - “The Borromeo Family of Cebu” ($17.99): www.createspace.com/3562639.
 Press release on Yahoo.com News (October 10, 2012): http://news.yahoo.com/book-borromeo-family-cebu-explores-120000775.html.
 This press release has received 72 responses - wonderful considering that 15 is a high rate of response for any press release.
 Thank you very much for your interest!

 A Great and Just Philippine Judge – and a Defender of the Constitution

 My maternal grandfather is one of the most famous provincial judges in the history of the Philippines, due to a landmark case in the Supreme Court of the Philippine Islands (Borromeo vs. Mariano) which he won in January 1921 two years before he was murdered in January 1923.
 He defended the legal independence of the judicial branch of government in the face of a hostile insular legislature.
-This article has received 13,765 cumulative verified visits since November 2007 - thank you very much for your interest and for your visits!
+This article has received more than 10,000 page visits since November 2007 - thank you very much for your interest!

 Note: we recently posted photos (in our separate photo section) showing the new monument in honor of Judge Andrés Borromeo, located at Borromeo Plaza in downtown Cebu City, the Philippines.
 These pictures were taken in May 2008, upon the occasion of the Borromeo Family Reunion in Cebu City.
 More than 100 family members attended, and we had the occasion to see about 20 more relatives in Manila later during our trip.